sbme-tutorials/sbe201-final-project-sbe201-team01/Documentation.md

  ut          Sorting            ta
  at                             ti
  mu                             ut
- Now we have the first two coloumns of the transformation matrix.
+ Now we have the first two columns of the transformation matrix.

 ```
-- then if we add the last cloumn beside the first two cloumns and sort them we will get the first three cloumns and so forth we can get the whole matrix or in other words the original string.
+- then if we add the last column beside the first two cloumns and sort them we will get the first three cloumns and so forth we can get the whole matrix or in other words the original string.

 ### Implementation Burrows Wheeler Algorthim using Suffix array

 ## Applications of our algorithm
-()
+**The main target of our project is to find if a certain pattern (which distinguish a disease as we mentioned before) is found in a given genome and also to get the number of repeats of this pattern ( if avaliable ).**
+In order to achieve this we:
+1. enter a given genome and divide it into suffixes to make the suffix array
+2. get the BWT (the last column) by applying this equation for each suffix **input_text[(suffix_arr[i] – 1 + n ) % n]** , where n is the number of elements in the suffix array.
+3. then we apply a search function to find the pattern in the genome and by that we can confirm if the disease that this pattern distinguish is active or not which is the target

 ## Instruction to compile and run the source code

 ## References: